Genymotion Desktop includes a Graphical User Interface (launchpad) that allows you to configure, launch, and manage your Virtual Devices.

 - toggle full-screen: Press

-Ctrl+Shift+ForCtrl+Fn+Fon macOS. - resize the virtual device display window: Select and dragg an edge or a corner of the window.
+Ctrl+Shift+ForCtrl+Fn+Fon macOS. - resize the virtual device display window: Select and drag an edge or a corner of the window.

 Generating logs